• Skip to main content

 overhead shot of ingredients for pickled green beans.

-1. Mix the water with the vinegar and salt and bring to a boil, stirring just until the salt is completely dissolved.
-Set aside to cool.
+1. Combine vinegar with water and salt in a medium saucepan and bring to a boil over high heat, stirring just until the salt is completely dissolved.
+Set the hot brine aside to cool at room temperature.

 2. Wash and trim the green beans for a good length to fit in the jars you're using.
 I like to trim the stem end and then put them in the jar with the trimmed end up.
 But, you can trim both ends if you like.
 Be sure to cut them short enough that they will be completely covered with the brine solution.

-3. Blanch in boiling water for 2 minutes and then plunge immediately into ice water.
+3. Blanch the trimmed green beans in boiling water for 2 minutes and then plunge immediately into a bowl of ice water.
 Blanching preserves the color and cleans the beans thoroughly.

 4. Place the garlic and dill in the jar.
 Follow that with the green beans, and then last add the peppercorns, bay leaves and red pepper flakes.